AI Adoption Guide: From Pilot to Full Rollout

 Read More

-Artist meets AI - The future of creativity
+Artist Meets AI – The Future of Creativity

 Marissa Daley Marissa Daley

-Artist meets AI - The future of creativity
+Artist Meets AI – The Future of Creativity

 Many believe that AI models like Midjourney are a threat to artists.
 And honestly?
 They’re partially correct.
 When it comes to tasks done with AI in general, they must be handled responsibly – AI will not do everything for you, but it can help you get started or come up with final edits.
 The same goes for making art, whether it concerns illustrations, songs, written pieces or anything else.